webforj/webforj-docs/docs/routing/navigational-frame-titles.md

 title: Navigational Frame Titles
 ---

+In webforJ, all routes are rendered within a Frame, which serves as a top-level container responsible for displaying the content of the current route.
+As users navigate between different routes, the Frame Title is updated dynamically to reflect the active view, helping provide clear context on the user's current location within the app.

-The frame title of a route can be set both statically via annotations or dynamically through code during runtime.
-This flexibility allows developers to define titles that reflect the purpose of a view and adapt to specific contexts when necessary.
+The title of a frame can be set either statically using annotations or dynamically through code at runtime.
+This flexible approach allows developers to define titles that align with the purpose of each view, while also adapting to specific scenarios or parameters as needed.

 ## Frame title with annotations